logo GO

 Cut Down

 If you have any diseased ash trees on your property, you are responsible for having them felled.
 A permit is required and can be obtained from the Town free of charge.
 Do not wait until they become a hazard to remove them.
-Town by-laws stipulate that ash trees in declining health must be cut down in a timely manner for safety reasons.

 The Town has also scheduled extra branch pickup dates between April and November to make it easier for you to dispose of felled trees.